No products in the cart.

 neurosurgeon performing operation on hemorrhagic stroke patient

-Depending upon the stroke severity and patient’s condition, surgery can be performed within the first 48 to 72 hours.
-But sometimes doctors must wait longer if conditions need to stabilize.
+Depending upon the stroke severity and the patient’s condition, surgery is often performed within the first 48 to 72 hours.
+However, sometimes doctors must wait longer if the patient’s condition needs to stabilize before operating.
+To help you understand what you may encounter, let’s review some common types of stroke surgery used to treat hemorrhagic stroke.

-• Craniotomy with open surgery.
-If the hematoma is large, the neurosurgeon will remove part of the skull to drain the hematoma.
-If the brain is swollen, this operation allows the brain to bulge past the limits of the skull and reduce intracranial pressure.
-Then, doctors can directly operate on the brain (open surgery) to repair the blood vessel.
+• Craniotomy.
+If the hematoma is large and causing significant pressure, the neurosurgeon will remove part of the skull to drain the hematoma.
+This operation allows the brain to bulge past the limits of the skull, reducing intracranial pressure and preventing further damage.
+Then, doctors can directly operate on the brain to remove the hematoma and repair the blood vessel before replacing the bone flap.

 • Endoscopic evacuation.
 This is another minimally invasive surgery used to treat hemorrhagic stroke.
 During this operation, a small hole is drilled into the skull and a tiny camera (endoscope) is used to help the neurosurgeon reach and drain the hematoma.

 • Stereotactic aspiration.
-A CT scan is used to locate the hematoma before a small hole is drilled into the skull and a special suction tool is used to drain it.
-This is also less invasive than open surgery.
+A CT scan is used to locate the hematoma before a small hole is drilled into the skull.
+Then, a special suction tool is used to manually drain the hematoma.

-Here’s a video that shows how a mechanical embolectomy works:
+To help you visualize this procedure, here is a video that shows how a mechanical embolectomy or thrombectomy works:

 Surgery for Stroke: Assessing Your Options

-If the stroke is caused by a burst artery (hemorrhagic stroke) neurosurgeons may perform a craniotomy to open up the skull and relieve intracranial pressure.
+If the stroke is caused by a burst artery (hemorrhagic stroke), neurosurgeons may perform a craniotomy to open up the skull and relieve intracranial pressure.
+Additionally, less invasive procedures like external ventricular drainage or stereotactic aspiration can be used to drain a hematoma.

-When the stroke is caused by a blood clot (ischemic stroke) and cannot be treated with drugs, surgery may be used to help remove the clot.
+When the stroke is caused by a blood clot (ischemic stroke) and cannot be treated with drugs, surgery still may be necessary.
+A mechanical embolectomy or thrombectomy may be performed to remove the clot via a catheter and clot-removal device.
+By removing the clot, normal blood flow to the brain can be restored.

 Discover Award-Winning Neurorehab Tools